-Munich is a relatively calm, safe and quiet city.
+Munich is a relatively calm, safe, and quiet city.
 There are a few allotted times a year when the city erupts into madness and the Germans allow themselves to go crazy, and crazy they go.
 Those times are Oktoberfest and New Year’s Eve.
 New Year’s Eve in Munich is unlike any other day of the year.
-Families and party-goers alike take to the streets to party or ring in the New Year at 72 hour benders inside a rave.
-If you are reading this in December 2019 then Munich has changed a lot.
-In previous years every and anyone would shoot of fireworks in the streets making it an all out war zone.
-To be honest it was a bit of a turn off for me after I had fireworks intentionally shot at me while walking to a club.
-Things are changing in 2019 though as Munich slowly implements a stricter policy on personal and street fireworks and channels the energy into a structured firework display.
-Either way locals love to get wild on NYE so be prepared for anything.
-So, if you’re ready to brave the crazy streets of Munich during New Year’s Eve, or even just want a quiet night at home or in your hotel room, then I have you covered for all the best things to do in Munich on New Year’s Even, and how to celebrate like the locals.
+Families and party-goers alike take to the streets to party or stay indoors to ring in the New Year at 72-hour benders inside a rave.
+If you are reading this in December 2021 then Munich has changed a lot – pandemic aside.
+In previous years everyone and anyone would shoot off fireworks in the streets making it an all-out war zone.
+To be honest it was a bit of a turn-off for me after I had fireworks intentionally shot at me while walking to a club.
+Things began to change in 2019 though as Munich slowly implements a stricter policy on personal and street fireworks and channels the energy into a structured firework display.
+Either way, locals love to get wild on NYE so be prepared for anything.
+So, if you’re ready to brave the wild streets of Munich during New Year’s Eve, or just want a quiet night at home or in your hotel room, then I have you covered for all the best things to do in Munich on New Year’s Even, and how to celebrate like the locals.

 Say Happy New Year in German

 To confuse things even more, if you want to wish someone a happy New Year in German you say, “Guten Rutsch!”
 (Goo- ten Root-sch).
 In a loose translation to English, it means, “Have a good slide into the New Year!”
 However, it has Yiddish roots from the word Rosch, which means beginning.
 You can also directly translate Happy New Year to “Frohes Neues Jahr” (Fro – hes Noi-es Yar).